zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 Let's start with gain.

-I found the sweet spot for my input gain on the audio interface to be around **-39 dB to -42 dB**; anything above that range began to overshoot.
+I found the sweet spot for my input gain increase on the audio interface to be around **39 dB to 42 dB**; anything above that range began to overshoot.
 Depending on how you use your mic, your levels may vary, of course.

 {{img(